microsoft/coyote/docs/_learn/programming-models/actors/state-machines.md

 from `Actor` so state machines are also actors and, of course, state machines are also normal C# classes. `Actors` and `StateMachines` can talk to each other by sending events.
-State machines in Coyote must also declare one or more _states_ where a state is a nested class that inherits from the coyote `State` class which lives in the `Microsoft.Coyote.Actors` namespace.
+State machines in Coyote must also declare one or more _states_ where a state is a nested class that inherits from the coyote `State` class which is a nested class inside `StateMachine`.
 The nested state classes can be private.

 The above code snippet declares two states in the `Server` machine: `Init` and `Active`.
 You must use the `Start` attribute to declare one of the states the _initial_ state, which will be the first